CoRine65/shopping-cart/README.md

     - going to add states: coins, setCoins to remember the amount of coins a user retains after each game: accumulation of score = coins, every one 1 point = 1 coin, multiple games can increase coin value
     - update handleclick to iterate through allCards
     - **error** making sure there is at least one unique card within each shuffle until all are clicked: meaning rewriting #pickRandomSix function: rewrite with new variables and a new pool variable to hold the !clicked cards
+3. Creating the shop page
+    - adding a shop button to redirect to the shop page, that will display 6 random pokemon to purchase, using the coin curency
+    - with a side popup that shows the cart
+--- come back to this: